jasonluxie/2-1-hw-password-generator/README.md

     1. Add the generated character to the displayed password.
     1. Loop ends after times run is the same as the user input
 1. Display password

+## Notes
+See script.js for comments on functionality of javascript.